how is rain measured

 Radar rainfall sensors use microwave signals to measure rain in large open areas.
 The signals hit raindrops and bounce back.

 The strength of the signal that comes back shows how much rain has fallen.
-Meteorologists look at this data to estimate how much it will rain and the total rainfall.
+Meteorologists use this collect data to predict how much it will rain and the total rainfall.
 They use algorithms to change signals into inches.

 Radar shows a wide view of rainfall in real-time.
-It helps with weather forecasts and tracking storms.
+It helps predict the weather and track storms.

 Satellite – Based Rainfall Estimation

-Satellites with special sensors measure rainfall around the world.
+Satellites with special sensors measure rain all over the world.
 Passive microwave sensors pick up microwave radiation from the Earth.
 This radiation is linked to water vapor and raindrops, which helps estimate rainfall.
-Visible and infrared sensors check cloud properties like temperature and cover to calculate rainfall.
+Visible and infrared sensors look at cloud properties, such as temperature and cover, to measure record rainfall.

 Satellites are helpful in places with few ground measurements, such as oceans and deserts.
 They help study long – term rainfall trends.
-But they have lower resolution than ground instruments, and cloud complexity and other factors can affect accuracy.
+But they have a lower resolution than ground instruments.
+Cloud complexity and other factors can affect accuracy too.

 Factors Affecting Accuracy